Interferometer Techniques for Gravitational-Wave Detection: Optical Readout

 If only one mixer is used, the output is always real and is determined by the demodulation phase.
 However, with two mixers generating the in-phase and in-quadrature signals, it is possible to construct a complex number representing the signal amplitude and phase:

 Often several sequential demodulations are applied in order to measure very specific phase information.
-For example, a double demodulation can be described as two sequential multiplications of the signal with \miranda{Should this 'with' be an 'of'?} two local oscillators and taking the DC component of the result.
+For example, a double demodulation can be described as two sequential multiplications of the signal with two local oscillators and taking the DC component of the result.
 First looking at the whole signal, we can write:

 This can be written as

 and thus reduced to two single demodulations.
 Since we now only care for the DC component we can use the expression from above (Equation~(\ref{eq:single_demod})).
 These two demodulations give two complex numbers: